-If you’ve read our blog What’s the right office temperature?, you already know how important this is.
+If you’ve read our blog on finding the right office temperature, you already know how important this is.

 Be the host with the most with a full servery for shareholders and clients to enjoy.
 This is a great way to make a first impression or boost pre-presentation morale!